AnyChart/docs.anychart.com/Basic_Charts_Types/Marker_Chart.md

   series5.fill("#BCBD46");
 ```

 In the sample below we colorized individual points.
 We've got a chart with one series and predefined colors for all elements.
 Let's color the minimum and the maximum points in "Rgb(180,77,77)" and "Rgb(77,180,77)" accordingly.
-As you can see it is very easy to do by setting {api:anychart.graphics.vector.Fill}**.fill()**{api} parameter for the point.
+As you can see it is very easy to do by setting {api:anychart.graphics.vector.Fill}fill(){api} parameter for the point.

 {sample}BCT\_Marker\_Chart\_10{sample}